AustinBorger/ShadertoyVST/README.md

 All contributors are welcome.
 This project is in need of contributors on other platforms to verify correct behavior of the VST plugin.

-If you have a feature you would like to add t o ShadertoyVST, fork off a new repo and submit a pull request.
+If you have a feature you would like to add to ShadertoyVST, fork off a new repo and submit a pull request.

 Bug reports should be submitted through the normal GitHub issue tracker.